Mechanical EngineeringFind a programme

 Dr Kazem Alemzadeh BSc(CNAA), PhD(Brad), CEng, MIMechE, (Senior Lecturer), Adaptive machining and predictive maintenance; dental CAD/CAM in restorative dentistry; reverse engineering; vision system.

-Dr Mahdi Azarpeyvand BSc, PhD(Soton), (Reader in Aeroacoustics), Aeroacoustics; biomedical ultrasound; linear acoustic and vibration; turbulence
+Professor Mahdi Azarpeyvand BSc, PhD(Soton), (Professor of Aerodynamics and Acoustics), Aeroacoustics; biomedical ultrasound; linear acoustic and vibration; turbulence

 Professor Julian Booker BEng, PhD(Hull), CEng, FIMechE, (Professor of Mechanical Design Engineering), Concept design for fatigue resistance; design for quality; design for reliability using probabilistic methods; integration and implementation of design tools and methods in new product development; selection and costing methods for manufacturing